7Na7iD7/7Na7iD7/README.md

-🚀 Welcome to My World!
+# 🚀 Welcome to My World!
-I'm Navid, a creative developer passionate about solving real-world problems and turning ideas into reality.
+I'm **Navid**, a creative developer passionate about solving real-world problems and turning ideas into reality.
 Always on the lookout for innovation and growth in the world of technology. 💻✨

 ---